 Shares in Whitbread were up 1% in morning trading.

 Greg Johnson, analyst at Shore Capital, said: “The key news today is the long mooted demerger of Costa Coffee which is expected within to be completed within the next 24 months.

 “A cleaner operation should enable greater operational focus and afford investors greater clarity on profit and cash generation.

 “The ongoing heavy lifting, including revamping technology and repositioning of the estate, should begin to improve operating performance in the UK, whilst International remains the key catalyst for value creation.”

 Alongside the announcement, Whitbread reported annual sales growth of 6.1% to £3.3 billion while pre-tax profits rose 6.4% to £548 million.

-Annual figures also showed Costa booked a 1.2% rise in like for like sales over the year, ahead of expectations.
+Annual figures also showed that Costa booked a 1.2% rise in like for like sales over the year, ahead of expectations.

-Whitbread has a history dating back to 1742 and has, over the years, owned a bevvy of well-known brands such TGI Fridays, Pizza Hut and Marriott Hotels.
+Whitbread has a history dating back to 1742 and has over the years owned a bevvy of well-known brands such TGI Fridays, Pizza Hut and Marriott Hotels.